Diamonds are Forever Filming Locations

-When Patrick and I decided to stop in Vegas on our way to Idaho, I suggested we stay at Circus Circus, as I am a fan of the James Bond film Diamonds are Forever, as the hotel is featured somewhat prominently in the film.
-Also we were able to visit two more filming locations that I thought would be fun to share as well!
+When Patrick and I decided to stop in Vegas on our way to Idaho, I suggested we stay at Circus Circus, as I am a fan of the James Bond film Diamonds are Forever, as the hotel is featured in the film.
+I also found two more locations used in the film nearby!

 I think it’s fair to note that when discussing filming locations, there will be some spoilers involved!
 So you have been warned!

-Slumber Inc. is really Palm Henderson Mortuary in Henderson, a couple miles away from Las Vegas, but is, as shown here, still very recognizable, with its very mid-century A-frame portion.
-Sadly, a black glass front was added later, likely in the 80s or 90s, over the entry.
+Slumber Inc. is really Palm Henderson Mortuary, at 800 S Boulder Highway in Henderson, a couple miles away from Las Vegas.
+It is still very recognizable, with its very mid-century A-frame portion.
+Sadly, a rather awful black glass front was added later, likely in the 80s or 90s, over the entry.

 After receiving the diamonds, Bond makes his way to a mausoleum to perform an exchange by placing the urn in a crypt and taking an envelope of money.
 What he doesn’t know is that he is about to be knocked out by the two gentlemen he passes, Mr. Kidd and Mr. Wint.

 While it’s made to believe that the mortuary and the mausoleum are at the same location, they are in reality at two different ones.
-The mausoleum is the at Palm Downtown Cemetery in Las Vegas.
+The mausoleum is the at Palm Downtown Cemetery, at 1325 N Main Street in Las Vegas.

 A rather odd thing I noticed is that the entire stained glass window in the back was flipped at some point in time!